KSHANEORG/IndexedDB-for-Turbowarp-Persistence-Storage/README.md

 Unsandboxed Mode: This extension requires unsandboxed mode to access IndexedDB.
 Only load extensions from trusted sources to avoid security risks.

 Browser Compatibility: IndexedDB is supported in most modern browsers.
 Ensure your browser is up-to-date for optimal performance.
+Or Webview if you somehow want to package a Cordova App on an android device... (iOS too! if on Mac, that is.. )

 Data Persistence: Data stored using IndexedDB persists across sessions but is specific to the browser and device.